 One of the first niche marketing success stories was Pepsi Cola's historic efforts to reach the African-American community in the late 1940s; it helped establish the company as the No. 1 rival to Coca-Cola.
 Much more recently, Facebook founder Mark Zuckerberg launched his site with a niche marketing strategy, focusing first on Harvard, then Ivy League universities, then the broader college student audience before taking over the world.

 Today, niche marketing is more directed to the individual consumer than ever before, because technology increasingly enables us to deliver highly targeted experiences.
 Facebook's various privacy scandals and GDPR notwithstanding, this trend appears to be inexorable.
 Steven Spielberg's "Minority Report"-style personalization —"John Anderton, you could use a Guinness right about now!"—will surely be part of our future in one form or another.

 The way to think about niche marketing and the long tail today is fairly well encapsulated in the world of search presence optimization.
-Whereas in the past, SEO professionals focused on helping their companies or clients rank on the first page of Google for high-competition keywords, today the smarter strategy is to build a site that will be visible across dozens or hundreds of long-tail searches that will attract more targeted customer segments with less competition.
+Whereas in the past, SEO professionals focused on helping their companies or clients rank on the first page of Google for high-competition keywords, today the smarter strategy is to build a site that will be visible across dozens or hundreds of long-tail keyword searches that will attract more targeted customer segments with less competition.

 The long tail is still very long indeed, with a huge amount of search volume taking place in keywords outside the top 10 million most-searched-for queries.
 In fact, almost 25% of all search volume happens outside the top 100 million keywords!